Helping Your Child Eat During Cancer Treatment

 Avoid foods that cause nausea, such as:

-• Hot and spicy foods.
+• Hot and spicy food.

-• Foods with strong odors
+• Food with strong odors.

 Vomiting

-If the vomiting lasts for more than 24 hours, contact your child’s doctor.
+If the vomiting lasts for more than 24 hours, call your child’s doctor.
 Uncontrolled vomiting can cause dehydration.
 In some cases, if you can control your child’s nausea, you can stop them from throwing up.

 If your child vomits, do not give them anything to eat or drink.
 Wait until they stop vomiting.
 Then, offer small amounts of clear liquids such as water, tea, clear broth, or Jell-O®.
 Read Clear Liquid Diet to learn more.